danielwwf/bwk/README.md

 Simply plug in an ethernet cable running to your router into the Raspberry Pi before you connect the power cable.
 Once you've done that, proceed to [Finding your SHN on your network](#finding-your-shn-on-your-network).

 ### Connecting via Wi-fi
-To set up Wi-fi, you can either connect your SHN to a monitor and keyboard or use a microSD card reader.
+To set up Wi-fi, you can either connect your SHN to a monitor and keyboard **OR** use a microSD card reader.

 #### Monitor & Keyboard
 Connect your monitor to the Raspberry Pi with an HDMI cable and plug in a USB keyboard.
 Connect power to the Raspberry Pi, wait for it to boot up, then log in with the default credentials - user "pi", password "raspberry"